 Still Want to Know More?

-Here are some descriptions of the approaches I use
+Here are descriptions of the approaches I use

 SOMATIC techniques are highly effective for those who have difficulty connecting with, regulating, or tolerating emotion.
 We develop both your ability to read your own body for cues, and resources to calm and comfort yourself in times of distress.
 Somatic work can be extremely powerful for treating trauma, anxiety, and feelings of disconnection.

 INTERNAL FAMILY SYSTEMS helps to unravel the inner conflict that comes up when we’re not sure what we want, when our behavior doesn’t match our values or decisions, or when we’re feeling self-critical or self-hating.
 IFS recognizes the natural divisions that happen within everyone, like “part of me wants to do it, but another part of me is scared…”, and provides a powerful and effective method to resolve that inner conflict.
 I am continually amazed at the depth of healing and relief that this approach brings for many of my clients.

 EXPRESSIVE ART engages ourselves in a non-linear fashion that can help to get out of our routines and patterns.
 EXA is my main method of training and my preferred modality.
 EXA involves using any if not many art modalities to access deep parts of ourselves and give them voice and externalization.
 This allows us to examine and explore these angles of self.
 Often, this leads to incredible realizations, an increased capacity for self-empathy, new inquiries, and a greater sense of understanding.

 GESTALT approaches focus on the here and now, accepting that most of our problems are manageable if we stay in contact with the present moment and what we are experiencing through our bodies, minds, and senses.
 Gestalt uses a variety of techniques to increase your sense of self-efficacy and ability to choose freely what you want in life.